Bangalore in Bloom – Flowering Trees In Bangalore In Summer

 They bear clusters of golden yellow flowers at the end of their branches, which is a beautiful sight to behold in summer.
 Their petals carpet the ground around them.

-Peltophorum pterocarpum is the botanical name and this flowering tree also bears other names like Yellow-flamboyant, Yellow flametree, Yellow poinciana or Yellow-flame.
-It is native to SouthEastern Asia.
+Peltophorum pterocarpum is the botanical name, and this flowering tree also bears other names like Yellow-flamboyant, Yellow flametree, Yellow poinciana, or Yellow-flame.
+It is native to Southeast Asia.

 Pink Poui

-The Pink Poui tree blooms in dense clusters that the leaves are hardly visible.
+The Pink Poui tree blooms in dense clusters where the leaves are hardly visible.
 It is native to Mexico, Venezuela and Ecuador and carries the botanical name Tabebuia Rosea.

 The Tree of Gold